skuppa/bitnet-java-libs/README.md

 /*
  * Call the BITNET service to get a list of invoices.
- * @states The list of states you are interested in.
+ * @param states The list of states you are interested in.
- * @ORDER_ID_ASSOCIATED_WITH_INVOICES The order id which applies to the invoices.
+ * @param ORDER_ID_ASSOCIATED_WITH_INVOICES The order id which applies to the invoices.
- * @OFFSET_FROM_ZERO The list of invoices starts with an index of 0.
+ * @param OFFSET_FROM_ZERO The list of invoices starts with an index of 0.
  *        This number indicates where the list or subset of invoices should start.
- * @NUMBER_OF_INVOICES The number of invoices to include in this list.
+ * @param NUMBER_OF_INVOICES The number of invoices to include in this list.
  * NOTE: This method is overloaded.
 Chose the appropriate one for your needs.
  */
 Invoices invoices = bitnet.invoiceService().getInvoices(